llvm-hs/llvm-hs/README.md

 - [ ] Handle variadic functions?
 - [ ] Metadata generation
 - [ ] Interface for non-standard calling conventions and linkage
+- [ ] Rewrite Kaleidoscope tutorial to use new builder monad instead of deriving it from scratch.
+- [ ] Integrate with Joachim's typed-IR AST.

 License
 -------